 Boksburg Gauteng, South Africa Travel Guide

-South Africa's food tells a story of migration and fusion, from Khoisan and Bantu traditions to Malay and Indian influences.
+South Africa's food describes a history of migration and fusion, from Khoisan and Bantu traditions to Malay and Indian influences.
 Dutch and British colonial impacts are also present.

-This rich history results in a cuisine full of flavor and variety, reflecting the diverse heritage of the nation.
+This rich history results in a cuisine abundant in flavor and variety, reflecting the diverse heritage of the nation.

 Beef, lamb, chicken, maize (mealie-meal for pap), potatoes, pumpkin, beans, chakalaka, peri-peri.